data-88/brauteseth_website/src/content/projects/NorwegiansInAfrica.md

 - Tim Brauteseth’s political career, committee roles, and public statements on accountability and corruption :contentReference[oaicite:10]{index=10}
 - Romy Brauteseth’s musical biography and jazz career :contentReference[oaicite:11]{index=11}

-## Final Thoughts

-The Brauteseth family stands as a testament to enduring heritage and multifaceted contribution—across faith, enterprise, governance, and creative expression.
-Their story reminds us that from a single 1882 landing in Marburg, one family’s dedication can help shape a regional identity, support community transformation, and inspire new generations of South African leadership.

-## Further Reading and Sources

 - [Norwegian Settlers Church](https://www.nsc.za.org/)
 - [Norwegian South Africans - Wikipedia](https://en.wikipedia.org/wiki/Norwegian_South_Africans)